Home Buyer's Guide

 - A jumbo loan is a mortgage that exceeds the limit of the conventional loan.
 In other words, if the amount of your loan is between $647,200 and $3 million, you will need a jumbo loan.

 Two types of mortgage rates are available through Intelliloan: fixed rate and adjustable rate.

-- A fixed rate will stay constant for the loan term, and will keep the monthly mortgage payment unchanged.
+- A fixed rate will stay constant for the entire loan term, and will keep the monthly mortgage payment unchanged.

 Work with a Real Estate Agent

 When you work with a real estate agent, it can make your home buying process more effective.
 An agent can help you:

 - Manage the purchase agreement and other paperwork

 - Connect with inspectors, movers, insurers, repair professionals